elemaudio/elementary/README.md

 careful and slow to add new features, so if there's a particular feature you want to see here, please [open an issue](https://github.com/elemaudio/elementary/issues/new) to start a conversation around your proposal first.

+If you wish to become involved in the project beyond developpement, you could [become a sponsor](https://github.com/sponsors/nick-thompson).
+This form of assistance is deeply valued and instrumental in propelling the project forward.
+We are genuinely grateful for any support you choose to provide.

 ## License

 Elementary is [MIT licensed](./LICENSE.md).